What Is The Health Care Spending Account?

 Can over-the-counter drugs, herbal medicines, and homeopathic remedies be reimbursed if my doctor or medical provider prescribes them to treat my medical condition?

-Under federal law, OTC drugs, medicines, and biologicals require a doctor’s prescription to be eligible for reimbursement under the HCSA.
+OTC drugs, medicines, and biologicals are eligible for reimbursement under the HCSA.
 Dietary supplements and vitamins are reimbursable if recommended by a doctor to treat a medical condition, and if your claim for the expense is submitted with a letter of medical need written by your doctor.
 However, herbal medicines and homeopathic remedies are not reimbursable under the HCSA.

 Can travel expenses related to my medical care be reimbursed through my HCSA?

 Yes.
 The IRS permits you to be reimbursed for amounts paid for transportation primarily for, and essential to, medical care.
-You can receive reimbursement for car mileage (17 cents per mile in 2020), parking fees, tolls, subways, buses, trains, air travel, and lodging if the costs are incurred primarily to receive medical care.
+You can receive reimbursement for car mileage (17 cents per mile in 2020 and 16 cents per mile in 2021), parking fees, tolls, subways, buses, trains, air travel, and lodging if the costs are incurred primarily to receive medical care.

 Will the plan pay for upgrades to my prescription glasses?